CentreForDigitalHumanities/langpro-container/README.md

 ```

 Build a langpro image and run the container while mounting this and LangPro git directories in the container.
-On the startup of teh container, the langpro binary file will be compiled and will be used by the api calls.
+On the startup of the container, the langpro binary file will be compiled and will be used by the api calls.
 ```
 docker build . -t langpro
 docker run -it -p 8080:80 --rm -v $(pwd)/LangPro_demo:/langpro  -v $(pwd)/../LangPro:/git_LangPro  langpro